h2020gracious/ToxClass/README.md

 # ToxClass
-A suite of classification models for regulatory risk assessment
+A suite of ststistical classification, QSAR and clustering models for regulatory risk assessment